 Computer requirements

-When you study online, your campus is anywhere that you've set up your computer and internet access.
+When you study online, your campus is anywhere that has computer and internet access.

-Whether you're using a desktop, laptop or tablet, you’ll be online for several hours a week:
+Whether you're using a desktop, laptop or tablet, when you study online you’ll spend several hours a week:

-• accessing study materials like lecture recordings and eBooks
+• Downloading study materials like lecture recordings and eBooks.

-• using library databases and the internet for research
+• Searching library databases and the internet for research.

 To make the most of your online learning experience, you should already have a good working knowledge of: